2

 633 Commercial St Unit 4, Provincetown, MA 02657

-PRICE ADJUSTMENT!
-Make Provincetown your OWN with this three month (or monthly) direct waterfront rental in the East End of Provincetown.
+Make Provincetown your OWN with this monthly direct waterfront rental in the East End of Provincetown.
 The Boat House is a top floor, 1250sf, 3BR/2BA with stunning views of the Provincetown Harbor.
 Enter off the second floor deck and into the space which features hardwood flooring and soaring ceilings with loads of natural light.
-The living and dining areas
+The living and dining areas are located at the end facing the

 Joel Harms William Raveis Real Estate & Home Services